Run AI on Your Own Computer: 6 Best Local Tools (2026)

 Best performance

 This is the engine under the hood of most local AI tools.
 Llama.cpp is a C++ inference engine optimized to squeeze every drop of performance from Apple Silicon, CUDA GPUs, or even just a CPU.
 If you want the absolute fastest token generation or need to run a model on a potato, this is what you reach for.
-It supports the GGUF format and works everywhere.

 Best offline

 GPT4All was built for one thing: running AI entirely offline on consumer hardware.
-It works on laptops with just 8GB of RAM, has a clean chat interface, and includes local document analysis so you can ask questions about your own files.
-There's even a plugin system for extending functionality.
-If privacy is your top concern โ€” or if you're on a plane with no WiFi โ€” this is the tool.
+It works on laptops with just 8GB of RAM, has a clean chat interface, and includes local document analysis so you can ask questions about your own files โ€” PDFs, text files, and documents, all processed on your machine without sending anything to the cloud.

 Most features

-Text Gen WebUI
+Text Gen WebUI โ€” The Tinkerer's Playground

 Best for Mac